NORTHLAND GRAND HERITAGE DISCOVERY TOUR

 Free day to relax, explore at your leisure, cruise, or whatever you wish.

-Optional Cape Reinga Tour by coach - expected to be available from late September.
-Price to be advised.
+Optional Cape Reinga Tour by coach - available from 26 September. $155

 Depart at 7.15am by special bus for Cape Reinga at the top of New Zealand travelling part way on the sands of Ninety Mile Beach.
 See the meeting of the Tasman Sea and Pacific Ocean and some of the beautiful beaches.
 Option to Boogie Board on the giant sand dunes.
 Lunch included today.
 Enjoy the drive down the beautiful East Coast passing Doubtless Bay, Coopers Beach, Mangonui on the beautiful Whangaroa Harbour returning to Paihia early evening.